 Alternative Fuels and Advanced Vehicles

 More than a dozen alternative fuels are in production or under development for use in alternative fuel vehicles and advanced technology vehicles.
-Government and private-sector vehicle fleets are the primary users for most of these fuels and vehicles, but individual consumers are increasingly interested in them.
-Using alternative fuels and advanced vehicles instead of conventional fuels and vehicles helps the United States conserve fuel and lower vehicle emissions.
+Government and private-sector fleets are the primary users for most of these fuels and vehicles, but individual consumers are increasingly interested in them.
+Using alternative fuels including electricity and advanced vehicles instead of conventional fuels and vehicles helps the United States conserve petroleum and lower vehicle emissions.

 Biodiesel is a renewable fuel that can be manufactured from vegetable oils, animal fats, or recycled cooking grease for use in diesel vehicles.

-Electricity can be used to power plug-in electric vehicles, which are increasingly available.
-Hybrids use electricity to boost efficiency.
+Electricity can be used to power electric vehicles, which are increasingly available.